supojs/supojs/docs/index.md

 When a file is added to the **routes** directory it's automatically available.

+### HTTP method

+The http method is defined in the file name.

+> routes/index.get.ts → GET /

+> routes/users.post.ts → POST /users

 ### Index routes

 The router will automatically route files named index to the root of the directory.

-> routes/index.ts → /
+> routes/index.get.ts → /

-> routes/blog/index.ts → /blog
+> routes/blog/index.get.ts → /blog

 ### Nested routes
 The router supports nested files.
 If you create a nested folder structure files will be automatically routed in the same way still.

-> routes/blog/first-post.ts → /blog/first-post
+> routes/blog/first-post.get.ts → /blog/first-post

-> routes/dashboard/settings/username.ts → /dashboard/settings/username
+> routes/dashboard/settings/username.get.ts → /dashboard/settings/username

 ### Dynamic route segments
 To match a dynamic segment you can use the bracket syntax.
 This allows you to match named parameters.

-> pages/blog/[slug].ts → /blog/:slug (/blog/hello-world)
+> pages/blog/[slug].get.ts → /blog/:slug (/blog/hello-world)

-> pages/[username]/settings.ts → /:username/settings (/foo/settings)
+> pages/[username]/settings.get.ts → /:username/settings (/foo/settings)

 ## Services